 Once again, we have to do the same logarithmic conversions when calculating LDEN, so the full formula looks like this:

 Finally I have a single number that is supposed to express the level of environmental noise in a particular location over the course of a whole day.
-In fact, the noise map that I included earlier is showing the predicted LDEN levels for the different points on the map.
+In fact, the first of the noise maps that I included earlier shows the predicted LDEN levels for different locations, while the second map does the same for Lnight levels only.
 To check if the map is realistic for any location, I just need to make three measurements of noise over different daily time periods and feed them into this formula.

 Practical noise measurement on a budget